Jaredslocker21/yourcommunity/README.md

 **404 Message**

-As a developer, I need to implement a 404 error messages to redirect users to
+``As a developer, I need to implement a 404 error messages to redirect users to``

 The 404 message will allow the user to easily understand what is occuring.
 This covers: The occurances happen in the pages below.
+It is implemented into the code with a using a basic django message.

 * Member Detail
 * Delete Member
 * Edit Member

-``USER STORY - As a developer, I need to implement a 500 error page to alert users when an internal server error occurs``

 Implementation:

 **Base Setup User Stories**

 The following stories were implemented in order to set up a base structure for all the HTML pages and the core installations and configurations needed to run the application.
 While these do not show as individual features, they were stories completed that were needed to implement all of the stories above.

+As I am a student I will most likely revisit some of these ideas as making migrations or adjusting to design and learning curve.

 ``As a developer, I need to create the base.html page and structure so that other pages can reuse the layout``